-In addition to the standards in USP Chapter 800, the following requirements apply to the handling of Hazardous Drugs.
+In addition to the standards in USP Chapter 800, the following requirements apply to the a facility where compounding of HDs is performed.
 Hazardous Drugs-Handling in Healthcare Setting shall meet the following requirements of this article.

-- (a) The label for Agny compounded HD preparation dispensed to a patient or readied for dispensing to a patient shall also include on the label the information required by Business and Professions Code section 4076 and section 1707.5.
-A compounded HD preparation that is administered to an inpatient of a health care facility licensed pursuant to section 1250 of the Health and Safety Code, or to an inmate of an adult correctional facility, or a juvenile detention facility shall be labeled with patient name, the directions for the use of the drug, and date of issuance, but is otherwise exempt from these requirements. - (b) All HD APIs and antineoplastic HDs shall be transported from the facility in an impervious plastic container and labeled as Hazardous Drugs HD on the outside of the container.
+- (a) The label for Aany compounded HD preparation dispensed to a patient or readied for dispensing to a patient shall also include on the label the information required by Business and Professions Code section 4076 and section 1707.5.
+A compounded HD preparation that is administered to an inpatient of a health care facility licensed pursuant to section 1250 of the Health and Safety Code, or to an inmate of an adult correctional facility, or a juvenile detention facility shall be labeled with patient name, the directions for the use of the drug, and date of issuance, but is otherwise exempt from these requirements. - (b) All HD APIs and compounded antineoplastic HDs shall be transported from the facility in an impervious plastic container and labeled as Hazardous Drugs HD on the outside of the container.